Idem-AI/idemAI-api/api/lexi-agentic/README.md

 This framework is built to solve key challenges in modern software development, especially when leveraging AI:

 *   **Consistency & Quality:** Ensures that development adheres to predefined standards and specifications, reducing variability and improving the quality of outputs.
-*   **Full-Cycle Automation:** Automates the entire pre-development lifecycle, from idea refinement and market research to PRD and technical spec generation.
+*   **Full-Cycle Automation:** Automates the entire pre-development lifecycle, from idea refinement, market research, diagrams, and brand identity to PRD and technical spec generation.
 *   **Enhanced Agentic Coding:** Provides a structured environment for AI coding agents (like Cline, Cursor, Windsurf) to perform "Agentic Coding" – where the AI takes on significant responsibility for the development lifecycle based on clear logic and instructions.
 *   **Reduced Tedium:** Automates the creation of comprehensive documentation and detailed task lists, which are often time-consuming but critical for project success.
 *   **Scalable Planning:** The structured approach allows for complex projects to be broken down methodically, making them manageable for AI-driven development.